 Decreasing levels of testosterone are a natural part of the aging process.
 The older a man gets, the lower his testosterone levels may drop.
-Several causes other than aging can also lead to low testosterone, however.
+Several causes other than aging can also lead to low testosterone.
 These include injuries to the testicles as well as chemotherapy or radiation for treating cancer in the genital area.
 Other causes include diseases of the pituitary gland, and medicines that affect this gland, such as steroids.

-Low testosterone can have real, and important health effects—especially on a man’s sex life.
+Low testosterone can have real and important health effects, especially on a man’s sex life.
 Men with low testosterone may have trouble getting and keeping an erection.
 The erections they do have may come less often and not as strongly as before.
 A man’s desire to have sex (libido) also decreases as testosterone drops.
 All of these factors can lead to less frequent sex.
 This can have a real effect on partner relationships.

 A lack of testosterone can sometimes have long-term, serious effects on the body.
 In men with very low levels, the bones can become weak, potentially causing a condition called osteoporosis.
 Osteoporosis makes people considerably more prone to injury.

 If you have symptoms such as reduced sex drive or erection problems, you should see a doctor.
 The doctor can do a blood test to help determine whether you have low testosterone.
 Because testosterone levels can rise and fall during the day, you may need to have more than one test.
 Your doctor may take the blood test in the morning, which is when testosterone levels are highest.

 Over the last few years, many drug companies have started advertising products designed to treat “low T.” Between 2001 and 2011, the number of men over age 40 using testosterone therapy tripled, according to a research letter published in JAMA Internal Medicine.
-It’s important if you have symptoms of low testosterone to get tested so that you only get treated if you really need it.
+It’s important to get tested if you have symptoms of low testosterone so that you only get treated if you really need it.